SoftwareHeritage/swh-docs/sysadm/deployment/upgrade-swh-service.rst

 Publish artifacts
 ~~~~~~~~~~~~~~~~~

-Jenkins is in charge to publishing to `PyPI <https://pypi.org>`_ the new release (out of
+Jenkins is in charge of publishing the new release to `PyPI <https://pypi.org>`_ (out of
-the tag).
-And then building the debian packaging and push it package to our :ref:`swh
+the tag just pushed).
+It then builds the debian package and pushes it to our :ref:`swh
 debian repositories <howto-debian-packaging>`.